franco-ruggeri/pdf-preview.nvim/README.md

 ## Overview

-Live PDF preview for Neovim using browser-sync.
+Live preview of PDF documents using browser-sync.

 Easily preview PDF documents in your browser, with automatic reloading on file changes.
 This plugin is ideal for a minimalistic LaTeX writing workflow, even